CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

 Task 2: Expose a nested application to the internet
 -----------
 If you've followed all the steps in this guide, you'll have a running AKS-HCI infrastructure, including a target cluster that can run your containerized workloads.
 Additionally, if you've deployed the simple Linux application using the [tutorial above](#deploying-a-simple-linux-application), you'll now have an Azure Voting web application running in a container on your AKS-HCI infrastructure.
-This application will likely have been allocated an IP address from your internal NAT network, **192.168.0.0/16**, and opening your Edge browser within the Azure VM allows you to access that web application using it's 192.168.0.x IP address and optionally, its port number..
+This application will likely have been allocated an IP address from your internal NAT network, **192.168.0.0/16**, and opening your Edge browser within the Azure VM allows you to access that web application using its 192.168.0.x IP address and optionally, its port number.

 However, the Azure Voting web app, and any other apps on the 192.168.0.0/16 internal network inside your Azure VM, cannot be reached from outside of the Azure VM, unless you perform some additional configuration.